Florida ‘anti-riot’ bill goes to governor amid racial strife

 “Rights have limits, and violence is where the line is drawn,” said Republican Sen. Danny Burgess, who carried the bill in the Senate.
 “This bill is about preventing violence.”

-But Democrats saw it differently, saying it was designed to muzzle dissent.
+But some community organizers saw it differently, saying it was designed to muzzle dissent.

+Christina Kittle, an organizer of the Jacksonville Community Action Committee, warned that the new law could escalate clashes between police and demonstrators.

+“It’s been a blow to our morale, for sure,” she said.
+“I’m not sure it’s going to be a setback, but this was created to intimidate people and to keep people from coming out.”

+“The bill was purposely designed to embolden the disparate police treatment we have seen over and over again directed towards Black and brown people who are exercising their constitutional right to protest,” said Micah Kubic, the executive director of ACLU of Florida.

-“This is not going to stop people from rising up,” said Sen. Darryl Rouson, a former St. Petersburg chapter president of the NAACP.
+Sen. Darryl Rouson, a former St. Petersburg chapter president of the NAACP who joined every Democrat and a lone Republican in voting down the bill, said the new law won’t deter anyone from protesting a just cause.

+“This is not going to stop people from rising up,” Rouson said.

 “This won’t stop anything, except those who are afraid.
 I’m not afraid,” he said.
 “I just want to say to people, keep on knocking, keep on protesting, keep on rising in spite of an attempt to stifle voices.”